-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Strong links with local pre-schools.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Strong links with the local pre-school.
 EYFS teacher clearly identifies pupils who may need extra support through transition sessions.
 EYFS transition is well planned and takes place regularly and progressively.
-EYFS teacher visits pre-schools to aide transition.
+EYFS teacher visits pre-school to aide transition.
 There are strong links with the receiving Secondary school.
-SENDCo/Class teacher identify pupils who may need extra support.
-Taster sessions for Secondary transfer happen during the Summer Term and in a variety of curriculum areas.
+Pastoral leads identify pupils who may need extra support.
+Taster sessions for Secondary transfer happen throughout the year and in a variety of curriculum areas.
 'Move up' sessions across the school, allows all pupils to work with their new teacher.
-Transition meetings between staff SENDCo liaises with Secondary schools and pre-schools to ensure all information is shared before transition.
+Transition meetings between staff SENCo liaises with Secondary schools and pre-schools to ensure all information is shared before transition.
 Where necessary, individualised transition programmes are put in place including additional visits, photo books, school uniform in dressing-up-areas, activity days.